mctavish/balance-tetris/README.md

 I'm currently (Sept 2024) working on a feature backlog curated from the GameJam feedback with the intent of turning this into a more polished and fun game.

+This has turned more into a repository where I'm playing around with the game engine and some coding tools.